bobdavies2000/OpenCVB/README.md

     -   Mynt Eye D 1000
     -   Intel RealSense D455 – the latest in the series of Intel RealSense cameras
     -   Luxonis Oak-D Pro or Oak-D Series 2.
 (Oak-D Lite will work but has no IMU.)
+    -   Orbbec 335L

 All of the above cameras have an IMU (Inertial Measurement Unit.)
 The Microsoft Kinect for Azure has the best depth accuracy but requires more power and is not as portable as StereoLabs or Intel cameras.
 All the cameras use USB-C to provide data to the host platform.
-A brief comparison of each camera is provided in Addendum 1.

 Download and install the following software.
 Each is free and easily downloaded for Windows 10: